ASR: Attention-alike Structural Re-parameterization: Related works

-{\textbf{Self-attention mechanism}} selectively focuses on the most informative components of a network via self-information processing and has gained a promising performance on vision tasks~\cite{liang2020instance}.
-For example, SENet \cite{hu2018squeeze} proposes the channel attention mechanism, which adjusts the feature map with channel view, and CBAM \cite{woo2018cbam} considers both channel and spatial attention for adaptive feature refinement.
-Recently, more works \cite{hu2018gather,woo2018cbam,wang2017residual,park2018bam,fu2019dual,roy2018recalibrating,hou2021coordinate,zhu2019empirical,gao2019global,wang2018non,bello2019attention,li2019selective,cao2019gcnet,zhang2020resnest,qin2021fcanet,li2019spatial} are proposed to optimize spatial attention and channel attention.
-Specifically, ECANet \cite{wang2020eca} introduces one-dimensional convolution layers to reduce the redundancy of fully connected layers and obtain more efficient results.
-Besides, considering the pooling method, SRM~\cite{lee2019srm} propose to use GAP with global standard deviation pooling, and SPA~\cite{guo2020spanet} introduces a spatial pyramid structure to encode the intermediate features instead of using the simple global average pooling.
-In particular, IE \cite{huang2022layer,liang2020instance} use a simple pair of learnable parameters instead of convolution or fully connected networks to construct channel attention modules.
-Most of the above works regard the self-attention mechanism as an additional module of the backbone network, and with the development of the transformer \cite{vaswani2017attention}, a large number of works \cite{yu2022metaformer,dosovitskiy2020image,touvron2021training,yuan2021tokens,touvron2022resmlp} regard the attention as a part of the backbone network, and play a huge role in various fields of artificial intelligence.\\ {\textbf{Structural re-parameterization}} enables different architectures to be mutually converted through the equivalent transformation of parameters \cite{hu2022online}.
+{\textbf{Structural re-parameterization}} enables different architectures to be mutually converted through the equivalent transformation of parameters \cite{hu2022online}.
 For instance, a branch of 1$\times$1 convolution and a branch of 3$\times$3 convolution can be transferred into a single branch of 3×3 convolution \cite{ding2021repvgg}.
 In the training phase, multi-branch \cite{ding2021diverse,ding2021repvgg} and multi-layer \cite{Guo20, Cao20} topologies are designed to replace the vanilla layers for augmenting models.
 Afterward, during inference, the training-time complex models are transferred to simple ones for faster inference.
 Cao et al \cite{Cao20} have discussed how to merge a depthwise separable convolution kernel during training.
-Thanks to the efficiency of structural re-parameterization, it has gained great importance and has been utilized in various tasks~\cite{huang2022dyrep,gao2015hexahedral,surisetty2010model,ogashawara2016re,sanchez2014construction,luo2022few,zhou2022cmb,zhang2022cs} such as compact model design \cite{dosovitskiy2020image}, architecture search \cite{Chen19, Zhang21}, pruning \cite{Ding21resrep}, image recognition \cite{ding2021repmlp}, and super-resolution \cite{wang2022repsr,gao2023rcbsr}.
+Thanks to the efficiency of structural re-parameterization, it has gained great importance and has been utilized in various tasks \cite{huang2022dyrep,luo2022few,zhou2022cmb,zhang2022cs} such as compact model design \cite{dosovitskiy2020image}, architecture search \cite{Chen19, Zhang21,huang2022lottery}, pruning \cite{Ding21resrep,he2021blending,huang2021rethinking}, image recognition \cite{ding2021repmlp}, and super-resolution \cite{wang2022repsr,gao2023rcbsr}.